juergenweb/FrontendForms/README.md

 ```

 ### setRedirectUrlAfterAjax() - redirect to another page after successful form submission via Ajax
+*THIS METHOD STILL WORKS, BUT IT IS DEPRICATED!
+PLEASE USE THE setRedirectURL() INSTEAD!!*
 If you are using Ajax to submit a form, a PHP session redirect will not work, if you want to redirect to another page after successful form submission.
 In this case, you have to do a JavaScript redirect.
 This method will force JavaScript to redirect to another page - you only have to add the new page URL inside the parenthesis.